How To File A Medicare Claim

 WHAT DOES THE MEDICARE REIMBURSEMENT PROCESS LOOK LIKE?

-Original, or Traditional Medicare (Part A and Part B) allows you to see any doctor you choose.
+Original, or Traditional Medicare (Part A and Part B), allows you to see any doctor you choose.
 However, not all providers handle billing in the same way.

-Most doctors are participating providers that accept Medicare Assignment.
+Most doctors are participating providers who accept Medicare Assignment.
 They have agreed to accept Medicare’s rates as full payment for their services and will only bill you for the remaining deductible or coinsurance if necessary.

 WILL MEDICARE REIMBURSE ME IF I SEE A DOCTOR WHO DOES NOT ACCEPT MEDICARE ASSIGNMENTS?